pmq20/node-packer/node/doc/api/stream.md

 util.inherits(MyWritable, Writable);
 ```

-Or, using the Simplified Constructor approach:
+Or, using the simplified constructor approach:

 ```js
 const { Writable } = require('stream');